 Currently available laboratory tests are not definitive for a diagnosis of Lyme, which is why the clinical diagnosis should take precedence.
 It may take weeks for the bacteria to show in lab tests, and tests are not always accurate due the the immune-suppressing nature of the disease, which prevents patients’ immune systems from making antibodies to Lyme infection.

 However, the guidelines in Australia state that a laboratory test is essential for Lyme diagnosis.
-But you will only be tested if you have travelled overseas.
+But within the system, you will only be tested if you have travelled overseas.
 This is obviously problematic.